viirya/grafana-presto/README.md

 Grafana is An open source, feature rich metrics dashboard and graph editor for Graphite, InfluxDB & OpenTSDB.

+Note: This is a fork of Grafana with Presto Database support.

 ![](http://grafana.org/assets/img/start_page_bg.png)

 ## Features